Tooth Sensitivity and You

 Don’t chew tobacco.
 If you do chew, you should know that it drastically recedes your gums and destroys your enamel.

-What your West Ryde dentist can do
+What your dentist can do

 • We might use fluoride or suggest the use of prescription fluoride at home.